 Those who advocate for honey as an aphrodisiac tend to point to its boron and B vitamins.
 Honey contains boron, a trace mineral used for building strong bones and improving muscle coordination.
 The results of a study in Integrative Medicine: A Clinician’s Journal conclude that boron beneficially impacts the body’s use of estrogen, testosterone, and vitamin D.

-Honey is rich in a chemical called chrysin.
+Honey is also rich in a chemical called chrysin.
 Similar to boron, chrysin blocks the conversion of testosterone into estrogen.
 Studies have shown that this can have a short-term testosterone boost.

 A Shot of Energy